Emerging Curator Residency Program

 Jola Idowu, Student/Designer, Chicago, United States

 Contrary to Common Beliefs explores the potential of protest as a precedent for the architecture and design of the urban city.
-The research, sited in Chicago, investigates the participant strategies and tactics utilized during the George Floyd Protest, the first protest in Chicago since 1968 in which the national guard was involved.
-The project proposes a collaboration between activists and designers to create speculative prototypes for reorganizing and infiltrating the city that can generate covert and overt practices of civil disobedience.
+The project is sited in the City of Chicago, and investigates the strategies and tactics utilized in the George Floyd Protest, the first protest in Chicago to have the involvement of the national guard since 1968.
+Through this research, the project proposes a collaboration between activists and designers to create speculative prototypes towards reorganizing and infiltrating the city for the purpose of covert and overt practices and objects in support of civil disobedience.

 2021-2022

-In 1962, the Brazilian architect Oscar Niemeyer was invited to conceive an international fairground in the city of Tripoli, Lebanon, which was never completed. كیف لا نغرق في السراب / To Remain in the No Longer is a documentary film that employs archival materials, interviews, and research notes to look at how architecture operates in this failed state.
+In 1962, the Brazilian architect Oscar Niemeyer was invited to conceive an international fairground in the city of Tripoli, Lebanon, which was never completed.
+Fragments of Collapse is a documentary film that employs archival materials, interviews, and research notes to look at how architecture operates in this failed state.
 By examining the precarity of the project site that remains to this day, the film also reflects on the country’s current socioeconomic crisis.

 Co-finalists (mentorship phase):